owjs3901/upload-release-assets/README.md

-# Upload a Release Asset
+# Upload github release assets

 A GitHub Action to upload assets to an existing release in your repository.